chernandez7/TwitterParser/README.md

 # TwitterParser

-#Idea so far:

-Python Parsing script using Twitter API with Twython wrapper saves tweets in a text file.
-Located in TwitterParser/src/ParsingEngine/bin/Debug/PythonParser/

-C# Application to properly sort tweets in data structures.
-C# Unit Tests to ensure that the above application is working.
-AutoHotKey script to run the parser to update tweets.
-(Also located with the python parser)

-#To update the tweets:
+#To Get or Update the Tweets from a User:

-Run "TwitterParser.exe", it takes a parameter, the username of the twitter account.

-Ex. $ TwitterParser.exe BarackObama
+-Navigate to `src\PythonParser`
+-Through the command line run TwitterParser.py.
+The parameter it will take will be the twitter username:

+Ex. `$ python TwitterParser.py loyolachicago`

-This would run and Parse Barack Obama's twitter page for the 200 most recent tweets and store them in tweets.txt.
+This will run and Parse LoyolaChicago's twitter page for the 200 most recent tweets and store them in tweets.txt

-#To Run the engine:
+#To Run the Engine:
-Either Open "ParsingEngine.sln" in an IDE or run the executable "tweet.exe".
+-Open "ParsingEngine.sln" in an IDE.
-This should give all the tweets from the parser and label their mentions, topics, and links given.
+-This will give all the tweets from the parser and label their mentions, topics, and links given.
+-Then you have the option to sort the tweets and see the frequency of all the mentions, topics, and links used.

 -Christopher Hernandez